maartene/TicTacToeKata/NOTES.md

 ### (Possible) goals for next pom:
 - Determine active player (and show in UI)
 - Determine legal moves
 - Implement an 'AI' that makes legal moves.

+## Pomodoro 4

+### Goals:
+- Determine active player (and show in UI)
+- Determine legal moves
+- Implement an 'AI' that makes legal moves.